 When the server places the order in the POS system they should enter the information from top to bottom and double check the order before sending the ticket to the kitchen.
-When delivery foods to the customer makes sure steam is coming off the plate, hot food hot and cold food cold.
+When delivering foods to the customer make sure the steam is coming off the plate.
+Hot food is hot.
+Cold food is cold.

 Plate presentation and clean rims are important.
 If there are any special request make sure it is indicated on the ticket and verbally communicate it to the cooks.
 This goes for the same for allergens.
-Before any foods are delivered to the customer cross check what’s on the customers check versus the cooks ticket.
+Before food delivery to the customer, the server or food runner cross check what’s on the customer’s check compared to the cook’s ticket.

 The lead cook or the kitchen manager should be the only person pulling the checks from the kitchen printer.
 The same individuals also should be the only persons calling back the orders to the other cooks.
 This will reduce confusion and possible mistakes.

-The cooks and servers should meet the average ticket times, from the time the server places the order up until the food is delivered:
+The cooks and servers should serve food with proper ticket times.
+The ticket time is measured from the time the server places the order until the food is delivered:

-- Dinner 12 to 15 minutes or less unless the item such as steak is ordered then it will take longer to prepare.
-The server should also advise the customer that the steak may take longer to cook.
+- Dinner – 12 to 15 minutes or less.
+However, some items cook longer, like steak.
+Then the server should also advise the customer that the steak may take longer to cook.

 - Dessert 7 minutes or less.